Conseils de préparation

 What does honeybush taste like?

-Aromatic notes: honey, flowers and spices
+Aromatic notes: honey, flowers and spice

-Comparison with other infusions
+Comparison with other herbal infusions

 What are the benefits of honeybush?